is6481/lab8/README.md

 your existing data warehouse to the cloud.
 You have narrowed down the possibilities to two AWS technologies: Amazon Athena or Redshift on RDS in either case, you will also need to backup the raw data on Amazon S3.
-(Note that you have, in theory, eliminated the possibility of using Redshift Spectrum.)
+(For this exercise, you have eliminated the need for Redshift Spectrum and have decided to use Amazon’s On-demand Pricing.)

 For this exercise, we’ll make the following assumptions.